Porges/ways-to-play/src/games/passage/passage.md

 Francis Grose, in @ClassicalDictionaryVulgar, indicates that by 1785 Passage was a “camp game” played amongst soldiers, and that the person in charge of running the game throughout the army was called the “head cully of the pass” or the “passage bank”.

 The game is mentioned in [<cite>The Three Musketeers</cite>](https://en.wikipedia.org/wiki/The_Three_Musketeers) (1844),[@TresMousquetaires p.
-133] where Porthos plays it with some young clerks.[^fn0]  The game also appears in later editions of {% a rabelais,Rabelais’ <cite>Gargantua</cite> %}, at least from 1884.
+133] where Porthos plays it with some young clerks.[^fn0]  The game also appears in later editions of [Rabelais’ <cite>Gargantua</cite>](articles/lists/rabelais.md), at least from 1884.

 [^fn0]: Alongside <span lang="fr">bassette</span> and <span lang="fr">lansquenet</span>.

 ## Play

+> [!aside]
+>
-{%aside%}Cotton’s description makes it sound like the calculated sum is only for the double, but the game does not function properly if played in that way; the chance of winning would only be ⅙.
-Comparison with descriptions in other languages (e.g. @TheorieDesJeuxDeHasard) makes the actual game clear.{%endaside%}
+> Cotton’s description makes it sound like the calculated sum is only for the double, but the game does not function properly if played in that way; the chance of winning would only be ⅙.
+Comparison with descriptions in other languages (e.g. @TheorieDesJeuxDeHasard) makes the actual game clear.

 On a player’s turn they place a bet and roll three dice until they roll a double.
 If the sum of the dice is _above_ ten, then they **pass** and win, otherwise they are **out** and lose.